Crash Test Hobby "Fly More - Fix Less"

 ______________________________________________________________________________________________________

-The original lightweight 16mm mount shown below was designed to make it possible to use Quadcopter motors on our flying wings.
+The original lightweight 16mm mount shown below was designed by Kevin to make it possible to use Quadcopter motors on our flying wings.
 The larger version is an 125% printing of the same file which will work with our 2812 and 3530 motors.
 If the screw holes are not exactly where you need them, use a hot soldering iron to make adjustments.
 Hot glue makes a permanent glue bond.
 We suggest you use washers to keep the bolts from pulling though the mount.
 You can use a sharp tip soldering iron to customize holes for your specific motor.
 These mounts are printed 60% to 85% fill.

 The "Wide" versions (printed in red) have a plate that replaces the Formica plate we have been using.
 The "Strong" versions (printed in yellow) are beefed up "Wide" versions that extend past the motor plate and have a wedge to reinforce the angle to make them even stronger.
 We recommend the Strong Version for most applications.